soft-lang/soft/PHILOSOPHY.md

 I think so.

-Most parsing algorithms are designed for Context Free Grammars (CFG).
+Most popular parsing algorithms are designed for Context Free Grammars (CFG).

-Most modern programming languages are Context Sensitive (CS).
+Most modern programming languages however are Context Sensitive (CS).

 Trying to define a CFG for a CS language is very complicated, and will require lots of hacks, work arounds, tricks, and